sourcegraph/about/blogposts/2021/postgres-version-update.md

 It is an efficient operation to count both the total number of indexes as well as the number of indexes that are above or below a particular schema version.

-The schema version bounds can be kept in sync with the source table trivially by using triggers on inserts, updates, and deletes: if we insert a new row with a new lowest or new highest version or if we update/delete a row with the last remaining lowest or highest version, then we update the associated min or max version for that index.
+The schema version bounds can be kept in sync with the source table trivially by using triggers on inserts, updates, and deletes: if we insert a new row with a new lowest or new highest version or if we update/delete a row with the last remaining lowest or highest version, then we update the associated minimum or maximum version for that index.

 ### The catch